melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 In section 1.1 we explored how to translate a simple CWL tool to a Nextflow process.

-If needed, you can check the `final/` folder inside `janis-translate-examples/` which contains the files we created in this tutorial.
+If needed, you can check the `final/cwl/samtools_flagstat` folder in the zenodo `data/` directory.
+This contains the files we created in this section for your reference.

 We will build on our knowledge in section 1.2 by translating a more complex CWL CommandLineTool definition: *GATK HaplotypeCaller*.